Article · May 22, 2026

 Chrome extension version-bump discipline: pre-commit + GitHub Actions

-Why the Web Store requires monotonic versions
+Why the Web Store cares about monotonic versions

-The pre-commit hook (bash plus jq, copy-paste)
+The pre-commit hook

 #!/usr/bin/env bash